wdv4758h/pypy-extradoc/blog/draft/incremental-gc.rst

 number of events are not directly comparable since it only shows the cyclic collector, not the reference counts.
 The only comparable thing is the amount of long pauses and their duration.
-In the table below, pause duration is sorted into 8 buckets, each meaning "below or equal the threshold".
+In the table below, pause duration is sorted into 8 buckets, each meaning "below that or equal to the threshold".
-The output is generated using `gcanalyze`_ tool.
+The output is generated using the `gcanalyze`_ tool.

 .. _`gcanalyze`: https://bitbucket.org/pypy/pypy/src/default/rpython/tool/gcanalyze.py?at=default